FOR IMMEDIATE RELEASE

 “By bringing together this exciting portfolio of assets along with our internationally renowned network of academic experts and collaborators, Prokaryotics is well positioned to translate these assets into the much-needed next generation of antibiotics with novel mechanisms.”

-Prokaryotics is located at the Institute for Life Science Entrepreneurship (ILSE), at Kean University, in Union, New Jersey.
-Keith Bostian, PhD, CEO of ILSE, and Interim CEO of Prokaryotics, said, “As a start-up company, Prokaryotics has an impressive array of assets to contribute to the global efforts in combating antimicrobial resistant bacteria (AMR), and we are very pleased to have them in ILSE’s base of partner companies focused on this major unmet medical need.
-Companies with truly innovative strategies to counter the epidemic of AMR bacteria are critically important.”
+Prokaryotics is located at the Institute for Life Science Entrepreneurship (ILSE), at Kean University, in Union New Jersey.
+Keith Bostian, CEO of ILSE, and Interim CEO of Prokaryotics, said, “As a start-up company, Prokaryotics has an impressive array of assets to contribute to the global efforts in combating antibiotic resistant bacteria, and we are very pleased to have them in our base of clients focused on this critical unmet medical need”.
+Companies like this with truly innovative strategies to counter the epidemic of AMR bacteria are critically important.”